 Yeah, tell me more about Jason and his fucking Argonauts.
 I love me some fucking Greek mythology.

-Keep in mind that these stories usually have more than one use of the expletive, always silly and unnecessary.
-Also, if some naive reader stumbled upon this post without knowing the significance of Uncanny, keep in mind that the magazine (for some mystifying reason) is always nominated for the most fucking prestigious awards.
+Keep in mind that these stories usually have more than one use of fuck, always silly and unnecessary.
+Also, if some naive reader stumbled upon this post without knowing the significance of Uncanny, keep in mind that the magazine, for some mystifying reason (probably involving tax evasion and demonic worship,) is always nominated for the most fucking prestigious fucking awards.

 In the prison in which I worked until my retirement, I used not to allow the prisoners to employ the word—not that I had any means to prevent them from doing so other than suasion.